 With a tongue and groove chipboard floor, the joint along the long edge of the board is not normally supported, the tongue and groove give it the strength when supported along this length by the joists.
 The long joint should always run at right angles to the joists.

 If you cannot get to the back of the stairs, your only option is to drill pilot holes into the tread, where it is directly over the riser, and screw down into the riser, 1.
-These hole should be countersunk with the screw heads covered with filler.
+These holes should be countersunk and the screw heads covered with filler.